-Announcing the twenty-third annual PLS/GP Summer Symposium
+Announcing the 24th Annual PLS/GP Summer Symposium

 Once again, the Program of Liberal Studies will offer a week of seminars for alumni/ae of the Program, their relatives and friends, and anyone else eager to read and discuss important texts and ideas as part of a welcoming and lively intellectual community.